coleifer/unqlite-python/README.md

 ### Collections

-To simplify working with JSON document collections, UnQLite provides a light API for executing Jx9 queries on collections.
+To simplify working with JSON document collections, `unqlite-python` provides a light API for executing Jx9 queries on collections.
 A collection is an ordered list of JSON objects (records).
-Records can be appended or deleted, and in the next major release there will be support for update as well.
+Records can be appended or deleted, and in the next major release of UnQLite there will be support for updates as well.

 To begin working with collections, you can use the factory method on ``UnQLite``: